plotly/graphing-library-docs/_posts/plotly_js/fundamentals/plotly-js-3-changes/2024-10-09-plotly-js-3-changes.md

 ### `plot3dPixelRatio` for WebGL Image Export

-`plotGlPixelRatio` for setting the pixel ration during WebGL image export has been removed.
+The `plotGlPixelRatio` option on `config` for setting the pixel ration during WebGL image export has been removed.
 Use `plotGlPixelRatio` instead.

 ### `titlefont`,`titleposition`, `titleside`, and `titleoffset` Attributes